StudistCorporation/sleepydog/README.md

         {:status 500 :body (.getMessage ex)}))))
 ```

-### Tracing carmine
+### Tracing Carmine

-You can enable tracing for the [carmine Redis library](https://github.com/taoensso/carmine) by using `sleepy.dog.carmine/trace-carmine!`.
+You can enable tracing for the [Carmine Redis library](https://github.com/taoensso/carmine) by using `sleepy.dog.carmine/trace-carmine!`.
 The traces will be reported mimicking the way how Datadog auto-instruments Jedis or the Ruby redis gem.